anetczuk/gcc-uml/README.md

  - `install-deps.sh` to install package dependencies only (`requirements.txt`)
  - `install-package.sh` to install package in standard way through `pip` (with dependencies)
  - `install-devel.sh` to install package in developer mode using `pip` (with dependencies)

+## Issues

+- In case of multiple inheritance it is not possible to get accurate information about virtual inheritance, so virtual property is not shown on the graphs (tested under *g++* version 13.2.0).
+Sample code is in `examples/inherit/src/inherit2a.cpp` file.

 ## Development